BellerophonMobile/logberry/docs/concepts.md

 Logberry has four top level concepts/objects:

  * `Root`: An interface between Tasks and OutputDrivers.
- * `OutputDriver`: Serializer for publishing events.
+ * `OutputDriver`: Serializers for publishing events.
  * `Task`: A component, function, or logic that generates events.
  * `D`: Data to be published with an event.